-When we first learn to meditate we are taught to focus on our breath.
+When learning to meditate, we are usually taught to focus on our breath.

 We are asked to notice our breath going in and out.
 To feel our breath, and to slow down our thinking until it becomes one with the breath, relaxed, fluid, formless and rolling like waves.